 - Risk management, emergency preparedness, safety and security

-NBOA is using a third-party platform for program submissions.
+NBOA is using the Call for Programs hosted on a third-party event management platform, for program submissions.
 This is a separate system from the NBOA website so you will not use your NBOA website password to login—you will need to create an account on the platform before submitting a proposal.

 The advantages of the submission platform are: